hands holding sheet with graph and typing on calculator

 Accounting and Finance BSc (Hons)

-Prepare for a career in accounting and finance at our London campus, gaining practical experience with real financial data and emerging technologies like AI.
-Learn in small classes, work on live projects, and develop the skills employers need in today’s global finance industry.
+Prepare for a career in accounting and finance at our London campus by developing practical skills in financial reporting, management accounting, taxation and audit.
+Work with real financial data, learn tools like Excel and data analytics, and build the expertise employers need in today’s global finance industry.

 UoP London logo